sullivancolin/hexpy/docs/docs/Monitor.md

 Upload individual training document monitors programmatically.

-You may only upload one document per request.
+Upload a list documents of one category per request.
 Due to the restrictions involved in using this endpoint, unless you have a specific need to train monitors programmatically, training monitors via the user interface in ForSight will normally be the more efficient training option.
 [Reference](https://apidocs.crimsonhexagon.com/reference#training-document-upload)

 #### Arguments
 * monitor_id: Integer, id of the monitor or monitor filter being requested
 * category_id: Integer, the category this content should belong to
-* data: Dictionary, document item with required fields
+* data: List of document dictionaries with required fields

 ### interest_affinities
 ```python